-Care of the Building
+Care of the building

-- The vast majority of students at Buford High take great pride in their school and its equipment. - No student is expected to stand idly by and watch his own property being damaged or defaced without taking proper steps to remedy the situation. - Any student reported and found guilty of vandalism will be punished in accordance with the discipline code.
+- The vast majority of students at Buford High take great pride in their school and its equipment. - No student is expected to stand by and see his property damaged or defaced without taking proper steps to remedy the situation. - Any student reported and found guilty of vandalism will be punished according to discipline code.